binsec/binsec.github.io/_posts/2022-10-25-phd-postdoc-offer.md

 ---
 layout: post
-title:  "Postdocs, PhDs and internships in software security and program analysis"
+title:  "Postdocs, PhDs and research internships in software security and program analysis"
 categories: jobs open
 date: 2022-10-25
 ---
-We have several open positions to **hire postdocs, PhD students and interns** in software security and program analysis.
+We have several open positions to **hire postdocs, PhD students and research interns** in software security and program analysis.
 Successful candidates will work in our BINSEC team, on topics like vulnerablity detection and analysis, software reverse engineering and deobfuscation, binary-level formal verification and code protection.
 **All positions are fully-funded**.